Chief of Army Reserve administers oath of enlistment in Puerto Rico

 |0

-This work, Chief of Army Reserve administers oath of enlistment in Puerto Rico [Image 3 of 3], by SGT Katherine Ramos Muniz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Chief of Army Reserve administers oath of enlistment in Puerto Rico, by SGT Katherine Ramos Muniz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT